Troubleshoot Resource Connectors and Connector Groups

 These issues are typically temporary and self-repairing.

-If the issues continue, you can run connector diagnostics to troubleshoot these issues.
-See Connector Diagnostics (CLI).
+• If the issues continue, you can run diagnostics on the connector to troubleshoot these issues.
+For more information, see Connector Diagnostics (CLI).

 Connector Diagnostics (CLI)